deonpollard/SmartBackup/README.md

 - MacOS and Linux Versions will shortly be released

 ##### Optional Arguments
-``-t or --tenant path\smartbackup.csv`` Path and filename of *TenantsFile*.
-If not supplied will default to SmartBackup.csv in execution folder.
+The following parameters can optionally be passed as arguments on cmdiline invocation ``-t or --tenantfile path\smartbackup.csv`` Path and filename of *TenantsFile*.
+If not supplied will default to SmartBackup.csv in current execution folder.
 Smartbackup will terminate if file not found.

-``-l or --log path\smartbackup.csv`` Path and filename of *LogFile*.
-If not supplied will default to SmartBackup.log in execution folder.
-If not found will attempt to create one in execution folder.
+``-l or --logfile path\smartbackup.csv`` Path and filename of *LogFile*.
+If not supplied will default to SmartBackup.log in current execution folder.
+If not found will attempt to create one in current execution folder.
 Smartbackup will terminate if it cannot be created.

+``-d or --days 7`` Incremental backup.
+Example shown, only backup sheets modified in last 7 days.
+Backup all files modified in **days** period.
+Default is 3 days.
+To turn incremental backup into full backup typically do ``-d 9999``

 ##### Run from Windows CMDLine